PhantomBot/PhantomBot/docs/guides/content/commands/command-variables.md

 **Formulas:**

-- `(cpfulfillstatus)` - the fulfillment status of the redemption when it was received by PubSub
+- `(cpfulfillstatus)` - the fulfillment status of the redemption when it was received

 **Labels:** twitch channelpointsevent channelpoints